peteroupc/peteroupc.github.io/bernsupp.md

 [^34]: Anastassiou, G.A., Gal, S.G., _Approximation Theory: Moduli of Continuity and Global Smoothness Preservation_, Birkhäuser, 2012.

-[^35]: Molteni, Giuseppe.
-"Explicit bounds for even moments of Bernstein’s polynomials."
-Journal of Approximation Theory 273 (2022): 105658.

 <a id=Appendix></a>
 ## Appendix